 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
-Prices have only gone up due to scarcity.
+As you might assume, older air conditioners may have more leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only increased due to scarcity.

-Remember that in order to obtain R22, you’ll need to be an EPA-certified technician.
+Remember that in order to obtain R22, you have to be an EPA-certified technician.
 So, the normal homeowner is unable to purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how does this impact you?